charlesll/Spectra.jl/docs/PreProcessing.rst

 basetype: the type of baseline that you want to use.
 For now, polynomial and cubic spline baselines are available.
 Indicate the type you want as:

 Polynomial baseline: enter "poly" for basetype, then the polynomial degree as p.

-Cubic spline baseline: enter "spline" for basetype, then the smoothing degree as p.
+Dierckx cubic spline baseline: enter "Dspline" for basetype, then the smoothing degree as p.

+Generalised Cross-Validated baseline: enter "gsvspline" for basetype, then the smoothing degree as p.
+Errors on measurenements are automatically provided as sqrt(y) in gcvspline.
+For further options, please use the gcvspl and splderivative functions that directly call the GCVSPL and SPLDER function of the gcvspl.f program (Holtring, 1986).

 OUTPUTS: